Plan your season with the best things to do in Edinburgh this spring.

 Longer, lighter days mean that there’s more time to hop on your bike and take advantage of the range of cycle paths in and around Edinburgh.

-Whizz down to the coastal neighbourhood of Portobello for an ice cream, take in the sights along the flat route of the Union Canal, or enjoy the sounds of nature on the picturesque Water of Leith Walkway.
+Why not whizz down to the coastal neighbourhood of Portobello for an ice-cream, take in the sights along the flat route of the Union Canal, or enjoy the sounds of nature on the picturesque Water of Leith Walkway.

 Edinburgh has a fantastic range of cycling routes for all abilities.
-Discover more in Cycling in Edinburgh
+Discover more in our Edinburgh cycling city guide.

-Escaping the everyday with a year-round programme of festivals.
+Escaping the everyday.
 You’ll find entertainment, exciting shows, creative displays, engaging exhibitions and much, much more.

-Edinburgh is well known for its summer festivals, however, the spring months play host to a variety of exciting festivals.
+Edinburgh is well known for its summer festivals, but the spring months also play host to a variety of top-notch festivals.

-Exploring the world of science, technology, engineering and design with an inspiring line-up of talks, exhibitions and hands-on events, the Edinburgh Science Festival offers a packed programme for all the family.
-Or experience the best of children’s theatre and dance from around the world at the Edinburgh International Children’s Festival.
+Exploring the world of science, technology, engineering and design, the 35th anniversary of the Edinburgh Science Festival is packed with a fun and inspiring line-up of talks, exhibitions, workshops and science-themed events.
+Experience the best of children’s theatre and dance from around the world at the Edinburgh International Children’s Festival.
 This multi-day extravaganza has several pop-up events taking place across the city centre, designed for audiences ranging from toddlers to teenagers.
+Another festival celebrating a big anniversary is Hidden Door, the grassroots pop-up art and culture festival who are hosting a pair of 10th birthday parties at a secret location on 10 and 11 May 2024.

 Love live music?
 There’s a fantastic range of festivals to choose from.
-2023 sees the 42nd anniversary of the Edinburgh International Harp Festival, the UK’s premier harping event, Terminal V Festival returns to The Royal Highland Centre with a huge line up of House and Techno DJ’s, and Edinburgh Tradfest’s 11-day festival showcases the very best of traditional and folk music from Scotland and around the world.
+2024 sees the 43rd anniversary of the Edinburgh International Harp Festival, the UK’s premier harping event; Terminal V Festival returns to The Royal Highland Centre with a huge line up of House and Techno DJ’s, and the 11-day Edinburgh Tradfest showcases the very best of traditional and folk music from Scotland and around the world.

-Discover more live music events coming to the city in 2023 in Music Festivals in Edinburgh
+Discover more Music Festivals in Edinburgh in 2024.

 3. Catch the cherry blossom season

-Capturing beautiful photos with your loved ones or taking your paints and paper and creating your own masterpiece.
+Capturing beautiful photos or taking paints and paper and creating your own masterpiece.

-There are several place in the city you can enjoy these gorgeous blooms, including Lauriston Castle Gardens, Princes Street Gardens and Canongate Kirk, but for a truly spectacular sight, take a stroll through The Meadows.
+There are several places in the city you can enjoy these gorgeous blooms, including Lauriston Castle, Princes Street Gardens and Canongate Kirk, but for a truly special sight, take a stroll through The Meadows.
 Here you’ll be able to capture picture-perfect shots of these delicate flowers.

 4.Get fit for a good cause